South Elgin High School: Student demographics

 The average class size is 21.3 students (2025).
 The graduation rate is 89.7%.
 In 2023, the percent of students enrolling in colleges or universities within 12 months was 67.5%.
 As of 2025, there were 2,689 students enrolled.
-39.6% of which were White, 38.9% Hispanic, 11.1% Asian, 5.4% Black, 4.4% Mixed, and less than 1% of other races.
+40% of which were White, 30% Hispanic, 10% Asian, 10% Black, 9% Mixed, and 1% of other races.

 Athletics and activities

 South Elgin High School competes in the Upstate Eight Conference.
 Its mascot is the Storm, named "Striker".
 South Elgin has more than 70 different activities are offered to students including athletics, fine arts, and various clubs/organizations.
 Annually, the school hosts "Taste Under The Lights", a family event which includes football scrimmages, soccer scrimmages, cross-country time-trials, marching band performances, cheer and dance performances, and food trucks.
 Their rival in such sports is Bartlett High School.
 The student body is named Storm Nation.
-The competitive cheerleading team placed 1st in IHSA State Finals in both the 2019-20 and the 2023-24 seasons.
+The competitive cheerleading team placed 1st in IHSA State Finals in both the 2019–20 and the 2023-24 seasons.